cwendorf/BASE/ARISE/README.md

 ## How to Cite

 Wendorf, C. A. (2014).
-ARISE: Arelational and Relational Interval Statistics with Excel [Excel Spreadsheet].
-GitHub. https://github.com/cwendorf/BASE/tree/master/ARISE/.
+ARISE: Arelational and Relational Interval Statistics with Excel [Excel Spreadsheet]. https://github.com/cwendorf/BASE/tree/master/ARISE/.